zeroluck/docs/sources/admin-guide/openid-connect/index.md

 * _Pre Authorization:_ Gluu server disables this option by default, but it is possible to allow the users to access any URL according to the Organization Policy by the Gluu Server Administrator.

-* _Redirect URI:_ The URI for native or web app can be added using this feature.
+* _Redirect URI:_ The uri for native or web app can be added using this feature.
 ![RedirectURI](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_adduri.png)

 Clicking on *Add URI* will open a new box to put the hostname in and it is done.